-In Norse mythology, Jormungandr is a “huge monster” from the sea who is so big he is able to surround the earth and grab his tail.
-In Marvel Comics, Jormungandr is know as the Midgard Serpent.
-Thor, the thunder god, is the arch enemy of Jormungandr.
+In Norse mythology, Jormungandr is a “huge monster” from the sea who is so big he can surround the earth and grab his tail.
+In Marvel Comics, Jormungandr is known as the Midgard Serpent.
+Thor, the thunder god, is the arch-enemy of Jormungandr.

 16. The Kappa

 The Kappa is an amphibious demon or imp from traditional Japanese folklore.
 This mythical sea creature is green with webbed feet and hands and a turtle-like shell on its back.
 The Kappa is usually depicted as half humanoid and half reptile, and legend has it that it is extremely intelligent and cunning.